marshallward/optiflop/doc/roofline_examples.rst

 Minimum peak arithmetic intensity
 ---------------------------------

-Need to show that :math:`\frac{1}{4}` is the peak L1 arithmetic intensity.
+(Clean this up)

+Sandy Bridge provides two separate ports for the loading values from the L1 cache to registers, and a single port for storing registers to L1 cache.
+Each 32-byte AVX load or store requires two cycles, or one half of the register.
+(Smaller registers such as SSE can be loaded in a single cycle.)

+For a perfectly pipelined operation, we can continuously load 16 bytes per cycle over two ports, and store 16 bytes per cycle over one port.
+These represent the fastest memory bounds on the platform.

+The peak performance of
+an arithmetic operation is 8 FLOPs per cycle.
+So that the minimum arithmetic load and store intensities are 1/4 and 1/2, respectively.

+If our arithmetic load intensity is less than 1/4, such as an inefficient pipeline whose bandwidth is less than 32 bytes per cycle, then it takes longer than one cycle to populate our AVX register and we cannot guarantee completion of an 8-FLOP AVX instruction each cycle.
+This is a L1-memory-bound operation.
+If our load intensity is greater than 1/4, such as when register values are re-used and fewer loads are required, then we are instead limited by the number of arithmetic operations per cycle across the

 Register arithmetic
 ===================

-The most idealised example is repeated arithmetic on registers, where the memory transfer is effectively zero and the arithmetic intensity is effectively infinite.
-In other words, the performance is compute-bound and is bounded by the CPU's peak performance.
+The most idealised example is explicit arithmetic on registers, where the memory transfer is effectively zero and the arithmetic intensity is therefore infinite.
+In other words, the performance is compute-bound and is limited by the CPU's peak performance.

 We present two cases relevant to the Sandy Bridge architecture: addition and concurrent multiply/add operations.

 Addition over registers
 -----------------------